thieu1995/mealpy/docs/source/pages/general/simple_guide.rst

 	import numpy as np

 	## This is normal fitness function
-	def fitness_normal(solution=None):
+	def objective_normal(solution=None):
 		return np.sqrt(solution**2)         # Single value

 -------------------
 Problem Preparation
 -------------------

-You will need to define a problem dictionary with must has keywords ("fit_func", "lb", "ub", "minmax").
+You will need to define a problem dictionary with must has keywords ("obj_func", "bounds", "minmax").

-	* fit_func: Your fitness function
+	* obj_func: Your objective function
-	* lb: Lower bound of variables, it should be list of values
-	* ub: Upper bound of variables, it should be list of values
+	* bounds: The problem type, an instance of these classes: FloatVar, BoolVar, StringVar, IntegerVar, PermutationVar, BinaryVar, MixedSetVar
 	* minmax: The problem you are trying to solve is minimum or maximum, value can be "min" or "max"